glycerine/art-adaptive-radix-tree/README.md

 measured here was even faster.
-Skip lists do not provide prefix compression or reverse iteration (in their single-link typical form) and have other trade-offs such as using more memory for multiple forward pointers per node; having randomized/non-deterministic performance; and worst case O(N) insertion for "tall towers".
+Skip lists do not provide prefix compression or reverse iteration (in their single-link typical form) and have other trade-offs that are out of scope here.
+Still they are an interesting data structure that may also be worth investigating in your application's context with more than this quick and cursory benchmark as a guide.

+randomized/non-deterministic performance; and worst case O(N) insertion for "tall towers".
 Nonetheless, they may also be worth investigating in your